 AREA BY-LAWS AND CONSTITUTION

 The Arkansas Rural ED Association is a statewide organization that is affiliated with the National Rural Education Association.
-AREA promotes quality experiences and opportunities for all of Arkansas' rural students to enable them to compete in a diverse global community.
+AREA promotes quality experiences and opportunities for all of Arkansas' students to enable them to compete in a diverse global community.

 The Arkansas Rural ED Association supports the integrity of rural school districts and honors the committed educators who are dedicated to the outstanding young minds of the great state of Arkansas.